 So, why are test scores among home-educated populations better than publicly schooled populations?
 There are several reasons, namely:

 - more academic time spent on core subjects like writing and literature studies, and

-Of course, there are a plethora of other reasons their scores might be higher (i.e. they get adequate sleep) which can be found by going through the 100 Reasons to Homeschool article here.
+Of course, there are many other reasons their scores might be higher (i.e., they get adequate sleep), which can be found by going through the 100 Reasons to Homeschool article here.

-Anecdotally, I’ve heard of many home educated students who perform well above the average.
+Anecdotally, I’ve heard of many home-educated students who perform well above the average.
 Indeed, this was the case in my family.
-My brother and I went from being the bottom 10% of our class in our junior years at a private Christian school (we spent our first two or three years at school before homeschooling), to the top 10% of our class when we attended university.
+For example, my brother and I went from being in the bottom 10% of our class in our junior years at a private Christian school (we spent our first two or three years at school before homeschooling) to the top 10% of our class when we attended university.

-I credit homeschooling with giving me a love of learning which I carried into tertiary education.
-Hopefully, this look into homeschool vs public school test scores has impressed you, but I hope you choose to homeschool for so many more reasons than just the academic results.
+I credit homeschooling with giving me a love of learning that I carried into tertiary education.
+Hopefully, this look into homeschool vs. public school test scores has impressed you, but I hope you choose to homeschool for so many more reasons than just the academic results.